 Conversely, in high-density systems excessive growth is discouraged, and instead of a large, strong framework, a weak-framed tree is desirable.
 To achieve these ends in a system such as tall spindle or French axe, very little pruning is done in early years.
 The goal is to promote early fruiting, which itself will inhibit future growth.
 All high-density systems require a greater knowledge and understanding of plant growth and of how the tree will respond to cuts.
 In early years, more attention is paid to training and positioning limbs than to pruning them.
 As trees mature, most high-density systems will be more productive if trees are pruned in both winter and summer.

 High-density systems also demand greater precision in spacing trees.
 Since trees are not meant to be vigorous, too wide a spacing is an uneconomical use of the land.
 Conversely, too narrow a spacing will necessitate more pruning, increasing vigor and reducing light and fruit quality.
 Below is a "cookbook recipe" on pruning and training the tall spindle apple system.
+This system is also described in a Penn State Extension video.

 Tall spindle - a high density training system